 In 2016 we started working with the Ifakara Bakery, Tanzania.
 We developed our first gluten free loaf and felt it was a good opportunity to give something back.
-Therefore through the sale of every award winning loaf, a loaf of bread gets donated to children in need in Tanzania.
-So far in 2016 we have donated over 6000 loaves.
+Therefore through the sale of every award winning GiFt loaf, a loaf of bread gets donated to children in need in Tanzania.
+We have donated over 17360 loaves.
+Work experience

 Adopt a School

-For the first time in 2017 we have decided to work closely with one local school.
-We aim to teach every child to bake a loaf of bread.
-We are really excited to be able to share more about this soon.
+For the first time in 2017 we decided to work closely with one local school.
+We worked with Tyndale School in Yate and taught every child to bake a loaf and gave them the ingredients to bake another at home.